enisdenjo/graphql-ws/docs/interfaces/client.clientoptions.md

 return `false`, the client will keep retrying until the `retryAttempts` have been exceeded.

+The argument is either a WebSocket `CloseEvent` or an error thrown during the connection phase.

 **`default`**
 Non close events and the following close events are fatal:
 - `1002: Protocol Error`